-Every time a message is processed, a copy of that message is stored in the persistent Outbox storage.
-Whenever a new message is received, the framework verifies if that message has been processed already by checking if it's present in the Outbox storage.
+Every time an incoming message is processed, a copy of that message is stored in the persistent Outbox storage.
+Whenever a new message is received, the framework determines whether that message has been processed already by checking for its presence in Outbox storage.

-If the message is not found in the Outbox storage, then it is processed in a regular way as shown in the following diagram:
+If the message is not found in Outbox storage then it is processed in the regular way, shown in the following diagram:

 Processing a new incoming message consists of the following steps:

-- The handlers processing that message are invoked.
+- The handlers responsible for processing the message are invoked.

-- The downstream messages (messages sent during processing the message, e.g. from inside the handlers) are stored in a durable storage and business data is saved.
-Both operations are executed within a single transaction.
+- The downstream messages (messages sent while processing the message, e.g. from inside handlers) are stored in Outbox storage and business data is saved.
+Both operations are executed within a single (non-distributed) transaction.

-- The downstream messages are sent and marked as dispatched.
+- The downstream messages are sent and then marked as dispatched in Outbox storage.

-at-least-oncemessage delivery, meaning that the downstream messages can be sent and processed multiple times.
+at-least-oncemessage delivery, meaning downstream messages may be sent and processed multiple times.
 At the handler level, however, the Outbox guarantees

 exactly-oncemessage processing, similar to distributed transactions.
 This higher guarantee level is due to the deduplication that happens on the receiving side.

 - The Outbox feature works only for messages sent from NServiceBus message handlers.

-- Endpoints using DTC can communicate with endpoints using Outbox only if either of the following conditions are satisfied:
+- Endpoints using DTC can only communicate with endpoints using the Outbox if either of the following conditions are satisfied:

-- Endpoints using Outbox don't send messages to endpoints using DTC.
-However, endpoints using DTC can send messages to endpoints using Outbox.
+- Endpoints using the Outbox do not send messages to endpoints using DTC.
+However, endpoints using DTC can send messages to endpoints using the Outbox.

-- If endpoints using Outbox send messages to endpoints using DTC, then the handlers processing those messages are idempotent.
+- If endpoints using the Outbox send messages to endpoints using DTC, then the handlers processing those messages are idempotent.

 - The Outbox may generate duplicate messages if outgoing messages are successfully dispatched but the Mark as dispatched phase fails.
 This may happen for a variety of reasons, including Outbox storage connectivity issues and deadlocks.

 In order to enable the Outbox, use the following code API:

 ReceiveOnly.
 A different level can be explicitly specified in configuration.